 “Dabney in Full”

-In 2004, Doug gave an address at his history conference devoted to Dabney.
+In 2004, Wilson gave an address at his history conference devoted to Dabney.
 That address is included in Black & Tan as chapter 7: “Dabney in Full.”
 Dabney, he thinks, “lived one of the most remarkable lives ever to grace this nation” (82).
 In it he praises “Dabney the magnificent,” a “remarkably gifted man” (84).
 In this address, he does acknowledge Dabney’s “condescending racism, and a hard edge of rhetoric concerning the limited capacities of blacks” (87).
-The section in this chapter is the only place I could find in all of his work which Doug acknowledges Dabney’s racism, and even here, instead of quoting Dabney, he chooses instead to cite an early example of Abraham Lincoln’s racism, and then says “let this condemnation here serve as a condemnation of this view, and any view similar to it.
+The section in this chapter is the only place I could find in all of his work which Wilson acknowledges Dabney’s racism, and even here, instead of quoting Dabney, he chooses instead to cite an early example of Abraham Lincoln’s racism, and then says “let this condemnation here serve as a condemnation of this view, and any view similar to it.
 I condemn the racism of R.L.
 Dabney, of Margaret Sanger, of Abraham Lincoln, of Charles Darwin, of Louis Farrakhan, and of Ted Kennedy” (87).
-Doug thinks that Dabney’s bitter fight against integration his denomination “was not like him at all” (89).
+Wilson thinks that Dabney’s bitter fight against integration his denomination “was not like him at all” (89).

 In spite of all that, Wilson nevertheless considers him “virtually prophetic” on the issues of “State schools,” “American conservatism,” and his view of history (90).